 - experiencing the trip itself;

-- and providing feedback or testimonials afterwards.
+- and providing feedback or testimonials.

 Once you have compiled this list of touchpoints, you can easily derive suitable names for the customer journey stages.
 For instance, the stages may include "Discovery and Research," "Consultation and Personalization," "Booking and Reservation," "Preparation and Documentation," "Travel Experience," and "Post-Trip Evaluation."